Cryvengers/Assignment7/README.md

 # Toy version of SHA-3
 This is the decryption of toy version of [SHA-3](https://hello.iitk.ac.in/sites/default/files/cs641a2021/resources/NIST.FIPS_.202_0.pdf) with b=1600 bit state matrix.
 In this there are only three step mappings namely theta, chi, pi and they follow the following algorithm for encrption.
+However this toy version is not same as general SHA-3 encryption.
 ```cpp
 #include <iostream>
 using namespace std